ast0815/mqtt-hub/README.md

 The admin interface can be tested by running `./managy.py runserver`.

-The connection to actual MQTT brokers works by adding subscriptions to the database and then starting the subscription loops.
+The connection to actual MQTT brokers works by adding subscriptions to the database and then starting the listener.

-    $ .\manage.py shell
+    $ .\manage.py runmqttlistener

-    In [1]: from mqtt_logger.models import *

-    In [2]: clients = MQTTSubscription.subscribe_all()

 Messages send over brokers in topics that were subscribed to should now be saved in the database.